GrantDG/KoTemplater/README.md

 KoTemplater
 ===========

-A (very simple) template engine for using Knockout and Twitter Typeahead.
+A (very simple) template engine for using [Knockout](http://knockoutjs.com/) and [Twitter Typeahead](https://github.com/twitter/typeahead.js).

-Simplay include the koTemplater.js file bafoe you need to use the engine
+Simply include the koTemplater.js file before you need to use the engine.

 From the typeahead examples page: